Apple Pay in Mobile Apps: What It Is and How It Works

 Your backend should:

-Do try to decrypt tokens yourself or store them long‑term.
+Do not try to decrypt tokens yourself or store them long‑term.
 Let your PCI‑compliant gateway handle all sensitive card processing.

 Common failure points include: